 It must speak to underlying fears.
 Creating deep, structural change will require three things.
 Firstly, we must radically change how we speak about renewable energy.
 Secondly, we need to change our tactics to become more strategic when influencing.
 Finally, we need to create connections with a new set of experts.

-To build our competences for influence, we need to create connections with sociologists, psychologists and marketing experts – those who understand human behavior and preference – to bring decisionmakers round to these radical changes.
+To build our competences for influence, we need to create connections with sociologists, psychologists and marketing experts – those who understand human behaviour and preference – to bring decision makers round to these radical changes.

 2020 is a year for redefining the ‘new normal’, a process which is inherently destabilising but is an opportunity to do things differently.
 I’m still not certain that we will change, but I’m excited about these new routes which could help us accelerate the shift to renewables.
 I hope we have the collective bravery to walk them.